A true crime podcast hosted by British women, Katy and Amy.

 I am so happy I discovered this amazing TC podcast.
 First off hosts Katy and Amy have lovely accents and voices.
 They also have great banter and chemistry.
 I listened to the Kendrick Johnson episode, their coverage was phenomenal.
 I highly recommend this pod.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Right to Remain Silent and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Right to Remain Silent.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Right to Remain Silent and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Right to Remain Silent from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Right to Remain Silent from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.